3D Printing and Kink

 This type of printing is very popular since many inexpensive machines are available and filaments come in a wide array of colors.

 Toys made with FDM printers are not suitable for toys meant to be insertables!
 The reason why is because when these printers make an object the layers create tiny unseeable havens for bacteria.
 These plastics melt at temps between 190 and 250c so they can’t be cleaned in something like a dishwasher for fear of melting them.
-Depending on how these items are printed, they may or may not be watertight and fluids can get inside them making another home for bacteria.
+Depending on the skill of the maker, they may or may not be watertight and fluids can get inside them making another home for bacteria.

 Image from Matterhackers